rhalff/dojson/README.md

 will get an object with only string values.

-This seems to work a lot like JSON.parse(.., [revive]) It works a bit different but almost the same.
+This seems to work a lot like JSON.parse(.., [revive])

+It works a bit different but almost the same.
 Besides that JSON.parse expects a string (too bad)

-Also there is a difference where DoJSON remembers it's parents. so the callback can search both ways, by using this.up.up.up etc. Forward search is natural
+Also there is a difference where DoJSON remembers it's parents. so the callback can search both ways, by using this.up.up.up etc. Forward search is natural.

 Maybe .up could be changed to the actual key names.